 For secondary schools, we can provide a more substantial lecture, either broadly based, or focused on a particular subject in the curriculum.
 The science and art of bells and ringing offer a rich source of material that can illustrate the principles in several subjects, for example those described below.
 We would adapt the content and presentation to suit your needs.
 If you are interested in a lecture on any subject, please contact us to discuss what we could provide.

 Bellringing generates a distinct musical sound, because of the constraints imposed on the way the bells are rung.
 The resulting sound sequence has many musical properties.
-For example, changeringing satisfies the criterion discovered by researchers in the field of computer generated music, that 'music' should be neither completely predictable nor completely random, but a balance between the two.
-Repeated recognisable patterns (called 'roll-ups') emerge periodically from the music, in some ways analogous to leitmotifs.
+For example, changeringing satisfies the criterion discovered by researchers in the field of computer generated music, that in order to be perceived as musical a sound should be neither completely predictable nor completely random, but a balance between the two.
+Repeated recognisable patterns (called 'roll-ups') emerge periodically from ringing music, in some ways analogous to leitmotifs.
 Some methods include clusters of repetitive sequences, and so on.
-Leading composers of ringing performances (mainly 'peals' that last about 3 hours) go to great lengths to maximise the musical content of their compositions, and as with conventional music, some of their criteria are widely agreed, while others are not.
+Leading composers of ringing performances (mainly 'peals' that last about 3 hours) go to great lengths to maximise the musical content of their compositions, and as with conventional music, some of their criteria are widely agreed while others are not.
+This lecture has been well received.
+For a musical perspective on ringing, see these articles.
+For more technical detail on change ringing music, see here .

 As early as 1952, only four years after the first stored program computer ran, and only two years after it became available for research, it was used to run a program to solve a ringing problem .
 In the early days of home computers, the first thing many ringers did was to write simple ringing program.
 John Harrison , an All Saints ringer who built his first computer from a kit in 1979, wrote a ringing program to run on it before he had finished building the case!